 What Can You Do About It: Talk to a therapist, address some fears you may have during the period of your pregnancy and communicate with your partner.
 Set up a wind-down routine for the day.

 Solutions for Sleeping Problems During Pregnancy

 Sleeplessness can become a major concern that has dire consequences to both the mother and child.
 Here are some sleeping tips during pregnancy:

 - Avoid anything that can keep you awake for extended periods of time after lunch.
 This includes energy drinks, coffee, and spicy foods.

 - Warm milk is considered a great relaxant, drink a glass of warm milk at nights to help you sleep.

-- Give yourself a break between dinner and bed, the same can be said about water.
+- Give yourself a break between dinner and bedtime.
+The same can be said about water.
 Consume both food and water at least 2 hours before bed.
 This helps digestion and lets you sleep better.

-- Make sure you are well ventilated, crack a window or turn on the AC.
-Waking up because you feel stuffy can interrupt sleep, make sure you have a well-ventilated room.
+- Make sure you are well ventilated; crack a window or turn on the AC.
+Waking up because you feel stuffy can interrupt sleep, so make sure you have a well-ventilated room.

-- Try keeping yourself active, do some prenatal yoga, meditate and take short walks, this helps your blood circulate and that eases tensions.
+- Try keeping yourself active.
+Do some prenatal yoga, meditate and take short walks.
+This helps your blood circulate and that eases tension.